Other Names: Alosa sapidissima, meaning “most delicious of herrings

 Shad larvae will feel on their yolk sac for 4 to 7 days after hatching before finding food.
 Young shad will then feed on insect larvae and zooplankton during their time in the freshwater.

 Spawning Habits of American Shads

 American Shad adults travel from the Atlantic Ocean to the east coast rivers of the United States and Canada to spawn.
 They spawn in Florida’s rivers as early as November or as late as June in northern waters, depending on the temperature.

 Males travel upstream first as the water temperature reaches an optimal 50 degrees Fahrenheit, followed by the females.
 The peak temperature for spawning is 65.3 degrees Fahrenheit.
 Shad spawning occurs overnight, starting at sundown and continuing after midnight.
 Adult females can release up to 600,000 eggs per season.
 The adults usually leave the tributaries not long after spawning.

 Shad in the North are iteroparous, meaning they will continue this cycle and spawn multiple times throughout their lives.
 However, the shads native to the south are semelparity, meaning they only participate in a single reproductive season before death.

 How to Catch American Shad

 Deeper waters often produce more success.
-They tend to migrate in schools.
-Work upriver looking for obstructed current.
+They tend to migrate to schools.
+Work upriver looking for obstructed currently.
 Like many fish, shad are sensitive to their environment.
 Cloudy waters and temperature can affect their feeding instincts.